shy-foxo/chaster-is-an-unsafe-platform/README.md

 <h1 align="center">The Handling of Findom Locks</h1>

 Another recent issue Chaster has had has been Findom locks.
-If you do not know what Findom is that is okay!
-The first screen shot gives a good explainer of what it is better then I could probably put it
+If you have no idea what a Findom is, that is okay!
+The first screen shot gives a good explainer of what a Findom is better then I can explain it.

 ![findom explained from the urban dictionary](https://cdn.discordapp.com/attachments/833171605366243330/1121936387558608907/brave_BrzA2JswBR.png)